 In stock market transactions, a break-even-price is that at which a trader or investor is neutral to the price, and may choose to sell to recover their costs.
 A trader does not incur a loss by selling at the break-even-price.
 The break-even point can be for any transaction or any investment or business.

-- For example, in the case of a real estate property, the base sale price gets fixed after considering all the costs of the seller such as cost of the house, Interest paid on loan, home insurance, municipal taxes, cost of any improvements since purchase and commission cost for the sale.
-The base price is minimum and the break-even-price covering all costs.
+For example, in the case of a real estate property, the base sale price gets fixed after considering all the costs of the seller, such as cost of the house, interest paid on the loan, home insurance, municipal taxes, cost of any improvements since purchase, and commission cost for sale.
+The base price is the minimum break-even-price covering all costs.

-Businesses and traders alike use the break-even price as a strategy to evaluate the selling price vis-a-vis the costs of production or investment.
+Businesses and traders alike use the break-even price as a strategy to evaluate the selling price, vis-a-vis the costs of production or investment.
 The strategy helps in evaluating new businesses or expansion plans.
-In stock trading and option trading, while booking a call or put, a trader determines the break-even-price with a view to cover costs and option premium.
+In stock trading and options trading, while booking a call or put, a trader determines the break-even-price with a view to cover costs and option premium.